andersfnelson/lyricsbar-nodejs/README.md

 clone this repository

-create a .env file in project root - add below to file and update with your db server info
+create a .env file in project root - add below to file and update with your db server info (copy from edit mode in github)

 port = 3000
 host = '<DB-HOST>'